anishvenkat/AngularJs/README.md

 # Angular-test-example

-Sample angular project to test and deploy to heroku using SnapCI
+Sample angular project to test and deploy to heroku using SnapCI.